Semantek/robotic_arm/README.md

 Camera in the simulation have "*in_static*" property, so you can move it in place as you like.

-The process of object recognition published number and places in the "**recognized_object_array**" topic.
+The process of object recognition published number and places in the "**recognized_objects**" topic.

 ## Start pick and place